jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-3.md

-+++
+---
+title: "Division of Labour is Limited by the Size of the Market"
+heading: "Chapter 3 of Book 1 "
+date: 2020-01-27
+image: "/covers/wn.jpg"
-title=  "Division of Labour is Limited by the Size of the Market" heading=  "Chapter 3 of Book 1 of the Wealth of Nations Simplified" date=  2020-01-27 image=  "/covers/wn.jpg" description=  "Market Size is the Most Important Factor that Leads to the Division of Labour in Society" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-2" linkbtext=  "Chapter 2" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-4a" linkftext=  "Chapter 4a" icon=  "/icons/smith.png"
+description: "Market Size is the Most Important Factor that Leads to the Division of Labour in Society"
-+++
+icon: "/icons/smith.png"
+---

 ## Market Size is The Most Important Factor that Leads to the Division of Labour in Society